fsolt/dcpo_dem_mood/readme.txt

 # Recreating the source files

-To make the analysis fully transparent, we also provide codes to recreate the files in data/, although they are not needed to compile the rmd file and produce the figures and tables in the paper.
+To make the analysis fully transparent, we also provide codes to recreate the files in data/, although they are unnecessary for compiling the rmd file and produce the figures and tables in the paper.
 Within the files in data/, three of them can be downloaded from Claassen 2020 & 2020a at https://doi.org/10.7910/DVN/FECIO3 and https://doi.org/10.7910/DVN/HWLW0J.
 We include the codes to automatically download them with the `dataverse` package, but one needs to have an API key from the dataverse website first.
-The rest files can be reproduced by "analysisData.R".
+The rest files can be reproduced by codes in "analysisData.R".
-Warning that it may take a relatively long time.
+(Note that it may take a relatively long moment to run through all the steps.)

 If readers want to go even further to recreate the source-data files called by `analysisData.R`, here is a list of the files and the codes and sources how we get them: